IvanM1902/Java-visuals-Project/README.md

 case 6:
-For this case we combined the spider web dots from case 1 and added line function that make up a shape of a sun with a configuration of circles outside that change by the beat of the song.
+For this case we combined the spider web dots from case 1 and added line function which makes it look like fireworks are going off inside of a circle that make up a shape of a sun with a configuration of circles outside that change by the beat of the song.

 ![Sketch](java/data/Case6.png)